SoundThinking’s Approach to Fourth of July Safety

 Distinguishing gunshots from fireworks: At SoundThinking, the Fourth of July is more than an important national holiday celebrating our independence.

-Hidden amidst the millions of fireworks explosions across the country is the deadly sound of illegal celebratory gunfire, which combined with other types of gunfire, shatters lives and impacts communities.
+Hidden amidst the millions of fireworks explosions across the country is the deadly sound of illegal celebratory gunfire, which, combined with other types of gunfire, shatters lives and impacts communities.
 Fourth of July safety is a top priority, and we know that our ShotSpotter® alerts help police and first responders save the lives of gunshot victims.
-That is why, on our busiest days of the year, July 3rd and July 4th, we roll up our sleeves and put our technology and people power to the test—to sort through millions of bangs, booms, and pops—and alert our customers to incidents of real gunfire.
+That is why, on our busiest days of the year, we roll up our sleeves and put our technology and people power to the test—to sort through millions of bangs, booms, and pops—and alert our customers to incidents of real gunfire.

-Let’s start with some statistics to show the scale of our operation during this time of year (July 3rd and 4th, 2024):
+Let’s start with some statistics to show the scale of our operation during this time of year (July 4-5, 2025):

-• 1.86 million incidents created – Three or more sensors detected the sound, the system located it, and an incident was created/
+• 972,242 incidents created – Three or more sensors detected the sound, the system located it, and an incident was created.

-• More than 1.7 million incidents filtered out by our machine classification algorithm – Dismisses incidents whose characteristics are not consistent with gunshots.
+• Nearly 862,000 incidents filtered out by our machine classification algorithm – Dismisses incidents whose characteristics are not consistent with gunshots.

-• Almost 150,000 incidents sent to our Incident Review Centers (IRC) – Where human reviewers analyze each incident to determine if these incidents were gunshots or not.
+• Just over 110,000 incidents were sent to our Incident Review Centers (IRC) – where human reviewers analyze each incident to determine if these incidents were gunshots or not.

-• 3,947 incidents published – Gunshots alerts sent to law enforcement customers.
+• 2,117 incidents published – Gunshot alerts sent to law enforcement customers.

 Let’s consider those statistics for a moment.
-The powerful machine filtering algorithms were able to accurately dismiss more than 92 percent of the nearly 1.7 million incidents as sources other than gunfire.
-This allowed our trained IRC analysts to discern the small number of gunshots (3 percent) from almost 150,000 incidents—at a multi-hour sustained peak rate of 35 incidents per second.
+The powerful machine-learning filtering algorithms accurately dismissed more than 89% of the incidents as sources other than gunfire.
+This allowed our trained IRC analysts to discern the small number of gunshots (2%) from over 110,000 incidents, even though many occurred in a short time.
 Talk about finding a true needle in a haystack in a situation where every second counts, pressure is high, and human lives are at stake.
-ShotSpotter technology does not send a single incident to law enforcement without a human expert review, and no entity can claim the ability to compete with our SoundThinking™ scale when it comes to technology, expertise, true experience, and resolve.

 How We Did It

 ShotSpotter uses an array of acoustic sensors that are connected wirelessly to a centralized, cloud-based system that reliably detects and accurately locates gunshots.
-Each acoustic sensor captures the precise time and audio associated with impulsive sounds that may represent gunfire, which enables the system to utilize the data for calculating a precise time and location through multilateration.
+Each acoustic sensor captures the precise time and audio associated with impulsive sounds that may represent gunfire, enabling the system to use the data to calculate precise time and location via multilateration.

 IRC